 On Saturday, we witnessed the peak of Curry’s personal discovery, the ultimate realization of the power of an earnest mind and enthusiastic soul.
 His performance against the Thunder, rescuing his team from what seemed a sure defeat at the hands of an eager opponent in one of the few arenas that can turn the “Oracle Effect” against the Warriors, was as demonstrative and elegant as artistic expression gets in the sporting realm.

 This game was nearly an odd dramatic turn for the defending champs, what with the third best player on a 52-5 team going on a profanity-laced tirade that required a police inquisition during halftime.
 On top of that, Curry had has own personal drama to overcome after he exited the game with an injury to his once-troublesome left ankle during the third quarter.
 Curry returned in the third quarter and proceeded to hit 7 3-pointers during the final three periods of the game.
-The Warriors were down 11 with five minutes left in a game that was before Curry rattled off two 3s to help the Warriors force overtime, where he added three more 3s, including the breathtaking winner with 0.6 seconds left in the game.
+The Warriors were down 11 with five minutes left in the fourth before Curry rattled off two 3s to help the Warriors force overtime, where he added three more 3s, including the breathtaking winner with 0.6 seconds left in the game.

-Curry’s final shot might well be the most memorable highlight in what has been a season full of peaks for the reigning MVP.
+Curry’s final shot might be the most memorable highlight in what has been a season full of peaks for the reigning MVP.
 On the fateful possession, Curry leisurely trotted up the floor, perfectly aligning his shot and and the clock in his head.
 When the ball left his hands, the whole arena knew that they weren’t witnessing some desperation heave; this was the shot Curry wanted to take.
 He sought out a 38-footer and drained it.
 This was no fluke.
 This was the latest in a series of expansions of his range, of his potential, of his control of the sport.